alexandrudanpop/gatsby-theme-byfolio/www/src/experience/thomsons.md

   [
     {
       title: "Achievements",
-      description: "Working in a big distributed team, dealing with issues from customers, consultants, developers.
-Diagnosys of complex issues in the live system, using SQL to determine issues and fix corrupted data or configs.",
+      description: "Working in a big distributed team, dealing with tickets from customers, consultants, developers.
+Diagnosys of problems in the live system, using SQL to determine errors and fix corrupted data or configs",
       layout: "2",
       files:
         [